chintadinesh/clarOS/README.md

 1. Install Homebrew from <https://brew.sh> if you haven't already.
 2. Clone this repository with `git clone git@github.com:kk4ead/claros`.
-3. Download and install all dependencies with `cd claros && make init`.
+3. Download and install all dependencies with `cd claros && make deps`.
-4. (TODO) Build the demo project with `make demo`.
+4. Build the demo project with `make`.
-5. (TODO) Connect a LaunchPad and run `make demo-flash`.
+5. (TODO) Connect a LaunchPad and run `make flash`.
    You should see the LED on the board start cycling through colors, and the name of each color should print to the console.